 - For "Now" the campaign begins delivery immediately.

 - For "Schedule" the delivery timetable is set through a date/time picker, and the campaign will be saved with a state of Scheduled.

 - For "Save as Draft" there is no delivery timetable defined, and the campaign will be saved as Pending.

 The message throughput is set under Throttle Configuration with a default value of 'Full Capacity', which translates to 250 messages per second.
 To reduce the sending rate, uncheck the Deliver Broadcast at Full Capacity box and set the value either through the thumb on the slider at the bottom or enter it in the box at the far right.

 To be able to edit the SMS campaign, the message must not be sent yet.
 That is, once the user has completed each step, and the campaign activation has been saved as "Draft" or "Schedule", you will be able to edit each step configuration of the campaign.

 The steps to edit an SMS campaign are the following:

 - Click on the Reports icon and select the Messaging tab.
-Then, locate the campaign saved as Pending (Draft) or Schedule status and click on the Details button.
+Then, locate the campaign saved as Pending (Draft) or Schedule status and click on the Report button.